 Knowing some of the reasons why house fires start can help to prevent them.
 Fires can start in several ways, including through:

-- heaters—keep heaters at least 1m away from children and furniture, and check fireplaces meet safety standards
+- Heaters—keep heaters at least one metre away from children and furniture, and check fireplaces meet safety standards

-- faulty wiring—examples include lights diming when using an appliance, or an appliance not working unless you disconnect another
+- Faulty wiring—examples include lights dimming when using an appliance, or an appliance not working unless you disconnect another

 - BBQs—keep your BBQ well maintained and ensure its gas bottle is not leaking before use.